Skip to contents

 theme_bw()

-the hours are in the local Guadalajara time zone of UTC-6 since we plotted January data.
+The hours are shown in the local Guadalajara time zone (UTC−6), since we plotted January 2018 data.

 stations_sinaica$timezone[which(stations_sinaica$station_id == 102)]